homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

         "email": "mail@example.com",
         "password": "********",
         "key2fa": "GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H",
-        "autoMode": "auto",
-        "oscilateSwitch": "swing",
-        "startSwing": false,
-        "startNanoe": false,
-        "startEcoNavi": false,
-        "startInsideCleaning": false,
         "refreshInterval": 60,
         "excludeDevices": "",
-        "exposeOutdoorUnit": true,
-        "minHeatingTemperature": 16,
-        "appVersionOverride": "1.20.0",
+        "appVersionOverride": "1.21.0",
         "suppressOutgoingUpdates": false,
-        "logsLevel": 0
+        "logsLevel": 1,
+        "devices": [
+                {
+                    "name": "CS-Z50VKEW+4942673181",
+                    "excludeDevice": true,
+                    "exposeOutdoorUnit": false,
+                    "forceSwing": "false",
+                    "forceNanoe": "false",
+                    "forceEcoNavi": "false",
+                    "forceInsideCleaning": "false",
+                    "oscilateSwitch": "swing",
+                    "swingModeDirections": "LEFT-RIGHT-UP-DOWN",
+                    "swingModeDefaultPositionLeftRight": "CENTER",
+                    "swingModeDefaultPositionUpDown": "CENTER",
+                    "autoMode": "auto"
+                },
+                {
+                    "name": "Bedroom AC",
+                    "excludeDevice": false,
+                    "exposeOutdoorUnit": false,
+                    "forceSwing": "false",
+                    "forceNanoe": "false",
+                    "forceEcoNavi": "false",
+                    "forceInsideCleaning": "false",
+                    "oscilateSwitch": "swing",
+                    "swingModeDirections": "LEFT-RIGHT-UP-DOWN",
+                    "swingModeDefaultPositionLeftRight": "CENTER",
+                    "swingModeDefaultPositionUpDown": "CENTER",
+                    "autoMode": "auto"
                 }
             ]
     }
+  ]
+}
 ```
+## Advanced fields

 * `key2fa` (string):
 2FA key received from Panasonic (32 characters).
 Example: GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H.
 Note: This field is currently not required to make this plugin work, but Panasonic already requires 2FA (code or SMS, recommended code) to log in to Comfort Cloud, so it may be required soon.

+* `refreshInterval` (integer):
+Note: More frequent refresh would result in too much daily number of requests to the Panasonic server, which could result in an account lock for 24 hours, or even a complete API lock.

+* `excludeDevices` (string):
+By default this plugin will add all devices from Comfort Cloud.
+To exclude one or more, put comma separated names or serial numbers of devices, E.G.: 'CS-Z50VKEW+4962605183,Bedroom AC,CS-Z50VKEW+4962605184,My AC unit'.

+* `appVersionOverride` (string):
+Leave this field empty to automatically fetch the latest version from the App Store and if that fails, it will use the last known working value which is hard-coded.
+Filling in this field will make the entered version used (automatic overwriting of versions from the App Store will not work).

+* `suppressOutgoingUpdates` (boolean):
+When enabled, changes in the Home app will not be sent to Comfort Cloud.
+Useful for testing your installation without constantly switching the state of your AC.

+* `logsLevel` (integer):
+Logs level.
+0 - only errors and important info, 1 - standard,2 - all (including debug).

+## Inividual for each device

+* `excludeDevice` (boolean):
+Exclude device from Homebridge and HomeKit (it will stay in Comfort Cloud).

 * `autoMode` (string):
+HomeKit has only 3 modes: Auto, Cool, Heat but Panasonic additionally has Fan and Dry.
 Choose what mode to be turned on after selecting the Auto mode in HomeKit: Fan mode, Dry mode or Auto mode (by default).

 * `oscilateSwitch` (string):
+HomeKit has only one 'Oscillate' switch, but most Panasonic ACs have more options: Nanoe, Eco Navi, Inside Cleaning and Swing mode have two swing directions.
 Decide what the switch should control: Swing Mode, Nanoe, Eco Navi or Inside Cleaning.

-* `startSwing` (string):
+* `forceSwing` (string):
 Swing value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `startNanoe` (string):
+* `forceNanoe` (string):
 Nanoe value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `startEcoNavi` (string):
+* `forceEcoNavi` (string):
 Eco Navi value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

-* `startInsideCleaning` (string):
+* `forceInsideCleaning` (string):
 InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

+* `swingModeDirections`
+Desired swing direction(s) activated when swing is switched on.

-* `refreshInterval` (integer):
+* `swingModeDefaultPositionUpDown`
-Note: More frequent refresh would result in too much daily number of requests to the Panasonic server, which could result in an account lock for 24 hours, or even a complete API lock.
+Desired position of the Up-Down flaps when swing is switched off or the swing directions setting is Left-Right only.

-* `excludeDevices` (string):
+* `swingModeDefaultPositionLeftRight`
-By default this plugin will add all devices from Comfort Cloud.
-To exclude one or more, put comma separated names or serial numbers of devices, E.G.: 'CS-Z50VKEW+4962605183,Bedroom AC,CS-Z50VKEW+4962605184,My AC unit'.
+Desired position of the Left-Right flaps when swing is switched off or the swing directions setting is Up-Down only.

 * `exposeOutdoorUnit` (boolean):
-If `true`, the plugin will create a separate accessory for your outdoor unit which will display the (outdoor) temperature it measures.
-This can be used for monitoring and automation purposes.
+When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
+This can be used for monitoring or automation purposes.

 * `minHeatingTemperature` (integer):
-The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. If you own such a model, you can use this setting to adjust the minimum value.
-Leave it empty or undefined to use the default value.
+The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. You can use this setting to adjust the minimum value.
+Leave it empty to use the default value.

-* `suppressOutgoingUpdates` (boolean):
-If `true`, changes in the Home app will not be sent to Comfort Cloud.
-Useful for testing your installation without constantly switching the state of your AC to minimise wear and tear.

-* `appVersionOverride` (string):
-The plugin will automatically use the last known working value when this setting is empty or undefined (default).
-This setting allows you to override the default value if needed.
-It should reflect the latest version on the App Store, although older clients might remain supported for some time.

-* `logsLevel` (integer):
-Logs level.
-0 - only errors and important info, 1 - standard,2 - all (including debug).

 </details>

-## Mode (Heat, Cool etc.)

-HomeKit has only 3 modes: Auto, Cool, Heat but Panasonic additionally has Fan and Dry.
-Choose what mode to be turned on after selecting the Auto mode in HomeKit: Fan mode, Dry mode or Auto mode (by default).
-Everytime When a mode other than Heat or Cool is selected in the Panasonic application or using the remote control, the Auto mode will be enabled in HomeKit.

 ## Rotation speed (including Quiet Mode, Powerful Mode)